-$\mathbf{st}$ of Figures 1 Basic principle of ground-based long-baseline optical interferometry.
-The sample of $\hat{O}$ for the given projected baseline and wavelength is given by the small circle (the graphical representation of $\hat{O}$ is fictive) 3 2 The optical path in the VLTI (when two telescopes are used) 4 3 The optical layout of the lower part of the Coudé train and the relay optics . $\ .$ 6 4 The circle above represents the area where a star can be chosen for an off-target Coudé guiding.
+1 Basic principle of ground-based long-baseline optical interferometry.
+The sample of $\hat{O}$ for the given projected baseline and wavelength is given by the small circle (the graphical representation of $\hat{O}$ is fictive).
+3 2 The optical path in the VLTI (when two telescopes are used).
+4 3 The optical layout of the UT configured for VLTI.
+In the Coudé room below, the telescope two adaptive optics systems (visible and near-infrared) can be C 4 used to correct the wavefront before sending it to the VLTI tunnel The circle above represents the area where a star can be chosen for an off-axis Coudé guiding.
 The current use of the STSs imposes that the science object should be located -10 arcseconds in RA (to the West) away from the optical axis.
-This constrains the guide star distance for the off-target Coudé guiding.
-This means in particular that no Coudé-guiding will be possible if the guide star is more than 47.5 arcseconds away to the West (in pure RA) from the science target 7 5 MACAO Strehl ratio (SR) in K-band as a function of V magnitude 8 6 SR loss due to anisoplanatism as a function of the separation between the natural guide star (NGS) and the center of the VLTI field of view.
-An anisoplanetic angle of Theta0 $(500 \text{nm}) = 2.6$ arcsec was assumed here as an average value for Paranal.
-9 7 CIAO Strehl ratio in K-band as a function of the $m_K$ apparent magnitude.
-The off-axis SR measurement has been corrected for the Eta factor 10 8 Optical layout of an AT with the telescope optics and NAOMI 11 9 A unit telescope (left) and an auxiliary telescope (right) 13 10 Layout of VLTI telescope locations 15 11 VLTI lab: Top: drawing showing the main sub-systems.
-Bottom: Picture of the same elements taken next to the GRAVITY feeding optics 18
+This constrains the guide star distance for the off-axis Coudé guiding.
+This means in particular that no Coudé-guiding will be possible if the guide star is more than 47.5 arcseconds away to the West (in pure RA) from the science target 6 7 5 Expected Strehl ratio (SR) in K-band of NGS-VIS (from P114) and LGS-VIS (from P117) modes.
+8 6 SR loss due to anisoplanatism as a function of the separation between the natural guide star (NGS) and the center of the VLTI field of view.
+An anisoplanetic angle of Theta0 $(500nm) = 2.6$ arcsec was assumed here as an average value for Paranal.
+9 7 NGS-IR Strehl ratio in K-band as a function of the $m_K$ apparent magnitude.
+The off-axis SR measurement has been corrected for the Eta factor.
+10 8 Optical layout of an AT with the telescope optics and NAOMI 11 9 A unit telescope (left) and an auxiliary telescope (right).
+13 10 Layout of VLTI telescope locations 15 11 VLTI lab: Top: drawing showing the main sub-systems.
+Bottom: Picture of the same elements taken next to the GRAVITY feeding optics.
+19

-12 Optical layout in the VLTI laboratory when the GRAVITY-wide mode is used Black beams represent the fringe tracker beams and blue ones the science chan- nel beams.
-If the BCDDL commissioning is successful in P113, the differential delay between beams will take place in the upgraded beam compressors and PRIMA DDL will be decommissioned 19 13 Difference of magnitude between V and H bands, depending on the spectral type.
-20 14 UT sky coverage 27 15 AT sky coverage, small configuration 28 16 AT sky coverage, medium configuration 28 17 AT sky coverage, large configuration 29 18 AT sky coverage, extended configuration 29 19 Geometry of the STS configuration when on a mixed North/South baselines (medium and large configurations).
+12 Optical layout in the VLTI laboratory when the GRAVITY-wide mode is used.
+Black beams represent the fringe tracker beams and blue ones the science chan- nel beams.
+Providing the BCDDL commissioning is successful in P113, the differential delay between beams will take place in the upgraded beam com- pressors and PRIMA DDL will be decommissioned.
+20 13 Difference of magnitude between V and H bands, depending on the spectral type.
+21 14 UT sky coverage 27 15 AT sky coverage, small configuration 28 16 AT sky coverage, medium configuration 28 17 AT sky coverage, large configuration 29 18 AT sky coverage, extended configuration 29 19 Geometry of the STS configuration when on a mixed North/South baselines (medium and large configurations).
 In this case, the field of view available for a guide star (darker blue area) is the intersection of the 2 individual STS fields of view.
 Yellow stars mark the position of potential guide stars.
-In pure RA, the guide star should not be further than 40 arcsec away from the science object (red star) -30
+In pure RA, the guide star should not be further than 40 arcsec away from the science object that is picked in the field by the FSMA mirror (red star).
+30